NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Simple model of a conductance based cell, with no separate morphology element, just an absolute capacitance _C, and a set of channel populations.</i>
+<i>Simple model of a conductance based cell, with no separate morphology element, just an absolute capacitance **C,** and a set of channel populations .</i>